WWII crash sites in Scotland to be surveyed

 He told the BBC News Scotland website: "We plan to do the survey work in early May.

-"The B17 was flying from Iceland to London on its way to Italy when it crashed on Skye."'Unmodified time capsules'
+"The B17 was flying from Iceland to London on its way to Italy when it crashed on Skye."

 Mr Christian's research aims to develop new aircraft archaeology-specific methodology as a means to record and manage World War II crash sites.